impredmet/cat20-mint-guide/README.md

 ### Step 5: Mint `cat` Tokens

 1. Once you have enough $FB in your wallet, rerun the script and select **option 3** to start minting `cat` tokens.
-2. The script will handle the minting process.
-You can keep an eye on the logs to track the mint transactions.
+2. The script will ask you to 请输入想要mint的gas (enter the gas fee for minting).
+Start by trying a gas fee of 300.
+If that doesn’t work, increase the gas fee incrementally.

 That's it!
 You've successfully minted `cat` tokens on Fractal Network.